mendersoftware/mender-artifact/Documentation/artifact-format.md

 52c76ab66947278a897c2a6df8b4d77badfa343fec7ba3b2983c2ecbbb041a35  version
 ```

-The manifest file contains checksums of compressed header, version and all
+The manifest file contains checksums of compressed header, version and the
 data files being a part of the artifact.
 The format matches the output of
 `sha256sum` tool which is the sum and the name of the file separated by
 the two spaces.